junzhin/Science_Research_Project/README.md

 # Summer Project by junzhi Ning

-**This is a organized github repositories for the Scientific Research Project in SCIE30001 at UOM**
+**This is a organized github repository for the Scientific Research Project in SCIE30001 at UOM**
 - Report Link: https://www.overleaf.com/4282838782zbddtsztqqxx